SDVRP Competitors: View Registered Teams.

 A solver will be assessed based on the quality of the solutions obtained for each instance within a given amount of time.
 To mitigate the effect of processor speed, the time limit will be scaled for each individual processor.
 Solvers will be awarded points for their performance on each instance and ranked by the total number of points over all instances.
 The top three solvers, based on points, will be invited to present at the workshop, provided that the method is adequately described in an accompanying paper.
 Full details on scoring are contained in the SDVRP Rules document.

-Additionally, VRP Implementation Challenge committee will review all entries with respect to recognition categories across all variants, such as novelty of the approach taken and simplicity and versatility of a solver to work well on multiple different variants.
-We hope to recognize multiple entries for these attributes.
+Additionally, the VRP Implementation Challenge committee will review all entries with respect to additional criteria such as novelty of the approach taken, simplicity, and versatility of a solver to work well on multiple different variants.
+We hope to recognize multiple entries for these attributes with invitations to present.

 Since SDVRP is a relaxation of CVRP, instances are plentiful, and there are a wide variety available in the literature.
 Thus, for this particular variant, our goal is not so much to add new instances, as it is to get a clear picture of performance of various methods by engaging the community in a common competition.

 Although we do not necessarily need additional instances, we welcome contribution of interesting new instances, particularly those derived from real applications.
 If you have instances you would like to contribute, please contact the organizers.